materia-dex/materiadex-com/src/pages/docs/materia/03-advanced-topics/04-ethitem.md

 While adding liquidity or swapping, if ERC20 tokens are used, they will be automatically wrapped inside ITEMs enabling future developments and the use of ERC1155 features inside Materia.

-Taking leverage of the ITEM Standard Materia is able to grant feature such as Batch/Lego Swap, removing the fee for approving the transfer of token and awsome new functionalites that will be developed over time.
+Taking advantage of the ITEM Standard, Materia is able to grant features such as Batch/Lego Swap, remove the fee for approving the transfer of tokens and awsome new functionalites that will be developed over time.

 ## How ITEM Standard works